mathewsrc/azure-container-app-with-hugging-face/README.md

 # azure-container-app-with-hugging-face
-Project: Create an Azure Container App with Databricks
+Project: Create an Azure Container Application with a Hugging Face model for text generation

 What is Azure Container App